ImplFerris/red-book/src/dht22/index.md

 Another benefit is that the DHT22 is supported by the Wokwi simulator.
 That means once we write the driver, we can test it in a virtual environment without needing real hardware.
 But I still recommend running it on real hardware if you can - just to get the actual feel of working with a physical device.

+> Note: While we're building our own driver from scratch for educational purposes, there are already existing crates available for the DHT22 sensor, such as dht-sensor.
+You can also explore those crates.

 ### DHT22 Sensor and Module
 The DHT22 is available in two forms: the bare sensor and a ready-to-use module.
 The bare sensor comes in a 4-pin package, but only three of those pins are needed.
 The module version is typically provided with just three pins, which are the ones actually needed for operation.